 Robert Smithson in Europe at Josef Albers Museum Quadrat Bottrop, Germany

-The exhibition brings together Robert Smithson’s artistic production in the Netherlands, Italy, Great Britain, and Germany, with a special focus on North Rhine-Westphalia (NRW), the Rhineland and the Ruhr region local to the city of Bottrop.
-Robert Smithson in Europe includes significant works from international museums and from the Foundation’s collection, including the 1969 works Essen Soil and Mirrors, Chalk-Mirror Displacement, and works relating to the 1971 earthwork Broken Circle/Spiral Hill.
+The exhibition brings together Robert Smithson’s artistic production across the Netherlands, Italy, Great Britain, and Germany, with particular attention to North Rhine–Westphalia, including the Rhineland and the Ruhr region surrounding Bottrop.
+Featuring major loans from international museums alongside works from the Foundation’s collection, the exhibition includes key projects from 1969 as well as materials related to Smithson’s 1971 earthwork Broken Circle/Spiral Hill

 Robert Smithson constructing Mirror Displacement on a Compost Heap (1969)